zididadaday/fw13-amd300-fedora-secureboot/README.md

 ### Compiling a new kernel version (upgrade)

-If your Fedora installation installs a new kernel version, your modified kernel will disappear, disabling hibernation once more and you will have to compile a new patched kernel (which you would anyhow want to do).
+If your Fedora installation installs a new kernel version, your patched kernel will no longer load as default, disabling hibernation once more.
+You can set your old kernel as default or perform the kernel patching steps for the new kernel version.

 `installing the new kernel source files`

 `checking that the kernel.spec contains the new kernel details`